The Importance of Omnichannel Customer Experience

 Moving across multi-channels

 The buying journey for today’s customer is not a straightforward path.
-The expectation is that companies should have the facility to deliver a consistent message and service across a multitude of channels, such as:
+Whether engaging online or in-person, making a purchase, speaking to customer services or booking an appointment, the expectation is that companies should have the facility to deliver a consistent message and service across a multitude of channels, such as:

 - Social Media